michaeljklein/sd-prompt-pinning/README.md

 #### Hyperbatch Options

 Usage notes:
+- Pick a batch size that's a power of 2 for best results, i.e. `8, 16, 32, 64, 128, 256, ..`
 - Hyperbatches are disabled when the number of steps is `<= floor(log2(Batch size))`.
-- Hyperbatches mess up `tqdm`'s (the progress bar library) time estimates: it's expected that the estimate will be `2-5x` too high, depending on batch size and number of steps.
+- Hyperbatches mess up the progress bar library's time estimates: it's expected that the estimate will be `2-5x` too high, depending on batch size and number of steps.
 See the efficiency plots for more detail.